install4j HelpDownload

 Unattended mode

 Installers generated by install4j can perform unattended installations, unless this feature has been disabled on the application configuration of the "Installer->Screens & Actions" step.
-In order to start an unattended installation, the installer has to be invoked with the -q argument.
+To start an unattended installation, the installer has to be invoked with the -q argument.
 The installer will perform the installation as if the user had accepted all default settings.

 There is no user interaction on the terminal.
 In all cases, where the installer would have asked the user whether to overwrite an existing file, the installer will not overwrite it.
 You can change this behavior by passing -overwrite as a parameter to the installer.
 In this case, the installer will overwrite such files.
 For the standard case, it is recommended to fine-tune the overwrite policy in the distribution tree instead, so that this situation never arises.